 Natural Resource Conservation

 As Tarun Bharat Sangh situated in semi arid region of Rajasthan, the water and forest conservation becomes the first step of development.
 From this activity all other progressive activities flow.
 It is a cyclic and mutually reinforcing chain.
-These activities also highlights that water-protecting support systems, like afforestation and hill slope protection are interlinked.
+These activities also highlight that water-protecting support systems, like afforestation and hill slope protection are interlinked.
 All these efforts are motivated by the desire to maintain an ecological balance between nature and man.

 TBS starts its work with mobilising communities around the issue of water, and supporting them in reviving and revitalising the traditional systems of water management through construction of ‘Johads’ for rainwater harvesting.

-In period of 28 years, over 10,000 Rain-Water Harvesting (RWH) structures have been restored in this way.
+Over 10,000 Rain-Water Harvesting (RWH) structures have been restored in this way.
 The effects are visible in terms of recharging of wells and aquifers, renewed flow of rivulets which had been dry for many years, increased bio-mass productivity, and significant increase in agriculture production, reversal of out-migration and reduction in women’s drudgery.
 Due to high fodder availability, villagers have also benefited from selling milk products through an informal cooperative arrangement.

 TBS has built on existing cultural traditions of the area to revive the feeling of one-nest with nature which existed in village communities, and to create an understanding and ethos of integrated ecosystem development.
 The organisation plays a facilitating role in helping communities to articulate their priorities for natural resource development, and to find solutions.
 The decision-making process is decentralised.